florinpop17/app-ideas/Projects/1-Beginner/Key-Value-App.md

+---
+path: '/key-value-app'
+title: 'Key Value App'
+tier: 'beginner'
+---

 # Key Value

 **Tier:** 1-Beginner

 Have you ever thought about what it means that the computer you are using is a digital device?
 Among other things it means that everything its capable of is achieved by translating a digital signal into a sequence of binary digits - 0's and 1's.
 These binary digits form codes used to represent data.

 The keyboard you used to retrieve this project description is a great example of this.
 Pressing a key generates a digital signal that is translated by the